 I love being and doing those things.
 They bring fulfillment…joy…some of them bring an income…!

 No matter what hats I’ve worn over the years or what stage of life I’ve been in, I’ve always loved being outdoors.
 And I’ve always taken time to get out there.
 I’m an active outdoor woman!

 I remember being a little girl and spending hours outside — climbing trees…taking our dog with me for long walks in the woods…beaches and bike rides with my brothers and sisters.

 I think it’s mostly because I feel so close to God there.
 His handiwork is incredible.
 His creativity is astounding.
-I believe what we see in nature is a reflection of who He is (except the mosquitoes!).
+I believe what we see in nature is a reflection of who He is (except the mosquitoes and spiders!).